kubernetes-csi/docs/book/src/Usage.md

 There are two main models of how to use storage in Kubernetes with CSI drivers.
 These models include either the usage of pre-provisioned volumes or dynamic provisioned volumes.
 Please check the documentation of your specific driver for more information.

 ### Pre-provisioned volumes
 Pre-provisioned drivers work just as they did before, where the administrator would create a [_PersistentVolume_](https://kubernetes.io/docs/concepts/storage/persistent-volumes) specification which would describe the volume to be used.
 The PersistentVolume specification would need to be setup according to your driver, the difference here is that there is a new section called _csi_ which needs to be setup accordingly.
-Please see Kubernetes Documentation on CSI Volumes (**LINK TBD**).
+Please see [Kubernetes Documentation on CSI Volumes][csi-volume].

 Here is an example of a _PersistentVolume_ specification of a pre-provisioned volume managed by a CSI driver: